-Daniel specialises in biologics and pharmaceuticals, with particular expertise in protein therapeutics, vaccine technology and medicinal chemistry.
+Daniel specialises in biologics and pharmaceuticals, with particular expertise in protein therapeutics, medicinal chemistry and vaccine technology.
 Much of his time is spent handling European Patent Office (EPO) opposition proceedings, in which he has extensive experience in attack and defence both at first instance and appeal.
-Daniel particularly enjoys representing his clients at EPO hearings and has been involved in many multiparty disputes.
-He supports European national patent litigations, and has coordinated EPO strategy with several pan-European litigations in the antibody and blood protein fields.
-This experience has included the successful revocation of several platform patents during innovator on innovator disputes in the biologics field.
+He is a sought-after oral advocate and was picked to lead the successful EPO oppositions corresponding to the widely cited US cases AbbVie v.
+Janssen and Amgen v.
+Sanofi.

 Aside from his opposition practice, Daniel carries out a range of patent work, including original drafting, prosecution at the EPO and overseas, opinions, and freedom to operate analyses.
-He is passionate about helping his clients to bring their innovative medicines to market, with robust protection and free of competitor patents.
-He has an in-depth knowledge of the complex world of supplementary protection certificates (SPCs) for authorised medicines, having coordinated several business critical SPC portfolios across the EU and advised on the infringement and validity of various third party SPCs.
-As the head of Carpmaels & Ransford’s SPC Group, Daniel has worked on leading SPC cases at the Court of Justice of the European Union, including the widely cited Queensland (C-630/10) and Neurim (C-130/11) referrals.
-He is also on the Chartered Institute of Patent Attorneys (CIPA) SPC sub-committee, which advises the UK Government on SPC matters.
+He is passionate about helping his clients bring their innovative medicines to market, with robust protection and free of competitor patents.
+He has an in-depth knowledge of the complex world of supplementary protection certificates (SPCs) for authorised medicines, having coordinated several business-critical SPC portfolios across the EU and advised on the infringement and validity of various third party SPCs.
+He has contributed to several SPC cases at the Court of Justice of the European Union, including Queensland (C-630/10), Neurim (C-130/11) and Abraxis (C‑443/17).

 - MSci and MA Natural Sciences (University of Cambridge)

 - European Patent Attorney